metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Creative series of scripted plays to give the Bears the early lead.
 Well done, Luke Getsy.

-LaFleur needs to be given credit, if only for his ability to script an effective ground game.
+LaFleur needs to be given credit, if only for his ability to script an effective ground game and his willingness to experiment with two tailbacks in the backfield.

+***

+## Dolphins @ Ravens